whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Website.md

 ---

-## Website
+### Website

 [How beautiful is your website ?-Myraah Visual Mind AI - Free Tool To Analyse Visual Quality Of your Website](https://myraah.io/index.php/visualmind) - There are many tools which tell you how good is your SEO but none tells you how beautiful your website is ?
 Myraah Visual Minds scores your website for it's visual metrics on a click of a button.
-Instantly analyse how many people will like your website and more...
-Analysing your site please wait...
+Instantly analyse how many people will like your website and more… Analysing your site please wait…

 2022-09-12T12:57:15.190Z